ExpediaGroup/flyte/README.md

  - Log level is set by using `LOGLEVEL` env. variable.
 Example: `LOGLEVEL=DEBUG|INFO|ERROR|FATAL`
  - Logs can be written to a file instead of std out by setting `LOGFILE` env. variable.
 Example: `LOGFILE=/tmp/flyte.out`

+## Automatic removal of unused or 'dead' packs

+If you'd like to clean up your mongo db of unused or 'dead' packs, flyte can schedule a process to do this daily.

+Set the following env variables before you start flyte:

+  - FLYTE_SHOULD_DELETE_DEAD_PACKS - default is false, set to true to turn this feature on.
+  - FLYTE_DELETE_DEAD_PACKS_AT_HH_COLON_MM - specify a time of day to do your deletion in the format 'HH:MM'.
+If not set the default is '23:00'.
+  - FLYTE_PACK_GRACE_PERIOD_UNTIL_MARKED_DEAD_IN_SECONDS - This tells the scheduler to remove packs with a 'LastSeen' date older than the value passed.
+The default is 604800 (one week).

+The scheduler will start it's cleanup for the first time after midnight on the day flyte is started.

 ## Postman

 There are a number of postman files in [postman] that can be used to test running flyte